-While some manufacturers have added 'vault' features to provide a secure space on handsets (Samsung, for example), stock Android hasn't been very good at dealing with the need to selectively show files and folders by default, and from what we've seen of Nougat so far, it hasn't made great leaps in this area just yet.
+While some manufacturers have added 'vault' features to provide a secure space on handsets (Samsung's Secure Folder, or Honor's Private Space, for example), stock Android hasn't been very good at dealing with the need to selectively show files and folders by default.

 Of course, it's not really very hidden though - Android isn't automatically pulling the information onto your display anymore but if you lose your phone the files are still fully accessible.